How MSA Helped Save a Vital Oyster Reef in the Lynnhaven Watershed

 • No measurable PAHs in oyster tissue from artificial reef or native oysters.

-• Those results demonstrated that most of the harmful material had already leached out,
+• Those results demonstrated that most of the harmful material had already leached out, posing no remaining environmental threat.

-• The only detected PAH in Lynnhaven watershed surface water was discovered in creek
+• The only detected PAH in the Lynnhaven watershed surface water was found in creek water near heavily paved, developed areas; none were detected around the artificial reefs in question.

-MSA compiled these findings into a report for CBF who submitted it to the VMRC, showing:
+MSA compiled these findings into a report for CBF, who submitted it to the VMRC, showing:

 • Minimal unauthorized material was present.